 What are the best uranium stocks?
 We’ve compiled a list of companies on the TSX and TSXV that have seen year-on-year share price gains.

-As to be expected, some uranium explorers and producers were able to reap the benefits of that increase, with some experiencing notable share price growth.
+As to be expected, some uranium explorers and producers have been able to reap the benefits of that growth, with some experiencing notable share price growth.
 Below the Investing News Network has listed the top uranium stocks on the TSX and TSXV by share price performance so far this year.

-All year-to-date and share price information was obtained at close of day on October 12 from TradingView.
+All year-to-date and share price information was obtained on December 7, 2018 from TradingView.
 All companies listed had market caps above C$10 million at that time.

 1. Energy Fuels (TSX:EFR,NYSEAMERICAN:UUUU)